2017 Annual Summary

 - Disaster relief donations were made to help St Louis flooding victims and national poor.

-- Volunteers worked 340 hours at the Manchester SVDP Thrift Store earning credits for client needs.
+- Volunteers worked over 300 hours at the Manchester SVDP Thrift Store earning credits for client needs.

 - Volunteers worked 240 hours at the St Louis Area Food Bank in St Charles to earn food pantry credits.